PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 expression remain fixed.
 The retained tuple has no consumer and introduces no graph work.

+The immediately following guarded `run_layout_transpose_cleanup()` occurrence returns `iterations` plus four rewrite counters.
+Those counters are useful observability but are not complete mutation evidence: the low-level owner prunes unused tensors unconditionally, including a zero-rewrite path, and the result has no prune delta.
+Three direct lowerer occurrences exist; the earlier layout block and this very-late block are guarded raw expressions, while the late-Concat occurrence already retains its result with a shared state scope.

+Strict characterization selects only the very-late guarded expression for a future `_very_late_layout_transpose_cleanup_stats` assignment.
+It fixes the `optimize_layout_transpose_chains` guard, captured singleton/consecutive tuple predecessor, broadcast-constant repair successor, other occurrence forms, and the rule that the incomplete result has no reconciliation consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`